Answers to Frequently Asked Questions Loading...

-150 Canadian for international students.
+$150 Canadian for international students.

 The application fee is non-refundable.
-You may pay by cheque, cash, direct debit, money order, or by American Express, MasterCard, or Visa.
+You may pay by cheque, cash, direct debit, and money order, or by American Express, MasterCard, or Visa.
 Cheques and money orders must be made payable to Grande Prairie Regional College (GPRC).

 When will I be admitted?

 You will receive an acknowledgment of your application.
 If you are currently in high school, and you reported your high school subjects completed or in-progress on your application, you may receive a conditional admission.
 If you did not report your high school subjects, we will request this information from you.

 What is a Conditional Admission?

 If you are registered in high school subjects while you are seeking admission to GPRC, you may be granted conditional admission.
 This conditional admission will be based upon the information you provide regarding the interim grades or final grades for subjects in which you are currently registered or have completed.

 It is your responsibility to ensure that your final transcript is forwarded to Student Services.
 If official transcripts do not confirm that you have successfully met the requirements for admission to your chosen program or if the transcripts are not received by August 2, the conditional admission may be withdrawn or your registration may be revised.

 What if I am not admitted?

-	If you are not admitted to the program of your choice, you will be told of the reason and offered assistance in choosing another program.
+If you are not admitted to the program of your choice, you will be given the reason and offered assistance in choosing another program.
 For example, if you are missing a high school requirement, you may be offered an opportunity to be admitted to Open Studies.
-Admission to Open Studies gives you an opportunity to complete admission requirements for your chosen program and start on other courses at the same time.
+Admission to Open Studies gives you an opportunity to complete admission requirements for your chosen program while starting other courses at the same time.

 How do I register for courses?

-	You will be mailed an information package that will include the process for registration.
-These packages are normally mailed out to students beginning in mid-April.
+You will receive information that will include the process for registration.
+This information will normally be distributed by mid-April.
 Simply follow the instructions included in the package.

 What should I be doing while I wait for college to start?